ESSENTIALS OF DIAGNOSIS

 In the absence of structural heart disease, serious effects are rare, and most episodes resolve spontaneously.
 Particular effort should be made to terminate the episode quickly if cardiac failure, syncope, or anginal pain develops or if there is underlying cardiac or (particularly) coronary disease.
 Because reentry is the most common mechanism for PSVT, effective therapy requires that conduction be interrupted at some point in the reentry circuit and the vast majority of these circuits involve the AV node.

 A variety of maneuvers have been used to interrupt episodes, and patients may learn to perform these themselves.
-These maneuvers result in an acute increase in vagal tone and include the Valsalva maneuver, lowering the head between the knees, coughing, splashing cold water on the face, and breath ...
+These maneuvers result in an acute increase in vagal tone and include the Valsalva maneuver, lowering the head between the knees, coughing, splashing cold ...